Francesco Acerbi: International career

 Acerbi has been capped once for the Italy under-20 Lega Pro representative team at the first match of 2008–09 Mirop Cup, losing to Hungary.

 On 10 August 2012, Acerbi received his first senior team call-up from Cesare Prandelli.
 He made his senior debut for Italy under Antonio Conte, on 18 November 2014, in a 1-0 friendly win over Albania in Genoa, playing the full 90 minutes.

 He played his first competitive match for Italy under Roberto Mancini, on 8 September 2019, in a 2–1 away win over Finland in a Euro 2020 qualifier.
 His first senior goal for Italy came on 15 November, in a 3–0 away win over Bosnia and Herzegovina, in a Euro 2020 qualifier.

 In June 2021, Acerbi was included in Italy's squad for UEFA Euro 2020.
 In Italy's second group match against Switzerland in Rome on 16 June, Acerbi made his first appearance of the tournament, coming on for the injured Giorgio Chiellini in the first half of an eventual 3–0 victory, which allowed his side to advance to the knock-out stages.
 On 26 June, he started and assisted the match-winning goal, scored by Matteo Pessina, in extra-time of a 2–1 win over Austria in the round of 16.
 On 11 July, Acerbi won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time.

 On 23 May 2024, he was named in the 30-man preliminary squad for the UEFA Euro 2024.
 However, he sustained a groin injury which would force him to miss the tournament.

 Style of play

-A hard-tackling and physically imposing left-footed defender, with good technique and ball-playing ability on the ground, Acerbi is considered to be one of the best Serie A and Italian defenders in circulation.
-He often plays as a left–sided centre-back in either a three or four–man back–line, and is known for his defensive consistency, charismatic personality, and leadership as a footballer, as well as his ability to carry the ball out from the back.
-A tall and physically powerful centre-back, although he lacks significant pace, his strength, reading of the game, and timing allows him to excel in physical duels with his opponents, while his height and heading ability also make him effective in winning aerial challenges, and also allow him to contribute offensively to his team with additional goals.
+Acerbi plays as a left-footed centre-back in either a three or four-man defensive line.
+He operates as a defender in Serie A and for the Italy national team, playing on the left side of central defense and moving the ball forward from the back-line.
+As a central defender, his height and attributes involve him in physical and aerial duels, both defensively and during offensive set-pieces.

 Personal life

 Since 2020 he has been linked to Claudia Scarpari, with whom he has two daughters, Vittoria (born in 2021) and Nala (born in 2023).
-The couple married in early 2025 in Cassina Rizzardi (Como).
+The couple married in early 2025 in Cassina Rizzardi.